qball1809/App-Store/FAQ.md

 * F1: I manually installed Webtools, but when PMS is restarted, the WebTools.bundle directory is removed?
   * Most likely, you also installed WebTools under the `Resource/Plug-ins-XXXX`directory as well.
 You must delete it from that, and the manually reinstall WebTools in the [`Library/Plug-Ins`](https://support.plex.tv/hc/en-us/articles/201106098) directory
 * F2: When I browse to `http://IP_OF_PMS:33400` nothing happens
-  * Make sure, that you opened your PMS firewall to port 33400 and 33443
+  * Make sure, that you opened your PMS servers firewall to port 33400 and 33443
 * F3: WebTools is not working, and you asked me for the WebTools logs.
 Where are they located
   * Make a zip file of the [entire logs](https://support.plex.tv/hc/en-us/articles/200250417-Plex-Media-Server-Log-Files) directory, including sub-directories, and **do not** use the PMS build in "Download logs" functionality
 * F4: When I click on the link in the Channels View, nothing happens